ChokunPlayZ/MakeX-2023-Mango-Sticky-Rice/README.md

 # Mango Engine
-a not so simple sub 600 lines python script that powers the mango robot
+a not so simple 600 lines python script that powers the mango robot

 altought we didnt win, me, myself has learnt a lot from building this
 I can confiedently say that the issue was the aliance matching system not us